Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Drugdiag® 6T Urine Test — New Synthetic Drugs

-Urine test targeting notably families of new synthetic drugs such as certain synthetic cannabinoids and cathinones according to the reference.
+Urine test targeting especially families of new synthetic drugs such as certain synthetic cannabinoids and cathinones depending on the reference.

 Prevention

-Prevention solution to detect certain emerging substances not necessarily identified by classic cannabis tests.
+Prevention solution to detect certain emerging substances that are not necessarily identified by classic cannabis tests.

 Drugdiag® 8T Urine Test — New synthetic drugs